Provincial government response to the COVID-19 pandemic in Ontario: Initial response

 On April 27, 2020, Premier Ford released "A Framework for Reopening our Province", a roadmap detailing a "gradual" lifting of economic restrictions.
 The process was divided into three stages, with the first intending to allow reopening outdoor spaces, businesses that can "immediately meet or modify operations" to allow a larger number of participants in certain types of gatherings and allow the resumption of some non-elective medical procedures.
 Stage 2 would allow additional businesses and outdoor spaces to reopen, and increase the limit on participants in gatherings.
 Stage 3 would contain further relaxation of prior restrictions, although restrictions on large public gatherings will remain in place indefinitely.
 After the process began in mid-May, the entirety of the province reached Stage 3 in mid-August.

+On 19 May, 2020, the provincial government established the Long-Term Care COVID-19 Commission to investigate the problems associated with the response of long-term care facilities to the pandemic.
+The commission's report was released on 30 April 2021.

 On June 12, 2020, Chief Medical Officer of Health David Williams issued guidelines for "social circles" — allowance for families to expand their interactions with up to 10 people (including themselves) from outside of their immediate household.

 On September 17, 2020, in response to a surge in new cases in parts of the province, it was announced that the maximum size of "unmonitored social gatherings and organized public events" in the Ottawa, Peel, and Toronto regions would be reduced from 50 people indoors and 100 outdoors, to 10 indoors and 25 outdoors.
 Organizers of events that violate this restriction can be fined a minimum of $10,000, on top of the existing $750 fine for violating Ontario public health orders.
-Ford stated that the rule was primarily intended to target events occurring in parks and private locations, and that staffed facilities not targeted under the rule (such as banquet halls, cinemas, convention centres, and restaurants) have employed safety protocols compliant with the province's health guidance.
+Ford stated that the rule was primarily intended to target events occurring in parks and private locations and that staffed facilities not targeted under the rule (such as banquet halls, cinemas, convention centres, and restaurants) have employed safety protocols compliant with the province's health guidance.